snowfoxsh/nestify/README.md

 }
 ```
 ## Todo
-This project is being activley worked on
+This project is being activley worked on.
+Check proc branch for the proc macro version.
+The proc version will soon become the main version!

 - [x] Trailing Commas
 - [x] Suport for no parens around types